 - Please note, we do not accept Adult Numeracy or Key Skills in lieu of GCSE Maths

-- Access Diplomas to include 45 credits at Level 3, including a minimum of three modules at Level 3 in Biology with grades DDM
+- Access Diplomas to include 45 credits at Level 3, including a minimum of three modules at Level 3 in Biology, with Distinction and Merit grades that exceed 128 UCAS Tariff points.

 - Work-shadowing experience